-Describe the process by which the school builds and sustains partnerships with the local community for the purpose of securing and utilizing resources to support the school and student achievement
+- 2. Description - 2.
+Describe the process by which the school builds and sustains partnerships with the local community for the purpose of securing and utilizing resources to support the school and student achievement.

-HES works in conjunction with Parent Teacher Organization (PTO) and The School Advisory Council, Kiwanis (Terrific Kid), Local Law Enforcement (Shop With A Cop), Student Government (Thanksgiving Baskets), Bradford County Library (Bookmobile) Griffin/Dar Pro Industries, Career Day in which local community helpers coming into the school.
+HES works in conjunction with Parent Teacher Organization (PTO) and The School Advisory Council, Kiwanis (Terrific Kid), The Bradford County Education Foundation (mini-grants), Modern Woodmen of America (matching funs Fall Festival), Local Law Enforcement (Shop With A Cop), Student Government (Thanksgiving Baskets), Bradford County Library (Bookmobile) Griffin/Dar Pro Industries, Career Day in which local community members come into the school.

-Effective Leadership
+C. Effective Leadership